hambosto/hexwarden/README.md

   </p>
 </div>

-**Hexwarden v1.1** is a completely refactored command-line file encryption tool that makes secure file protection simple and reliable.
+**Hexwarden** is a completely refactored command-line file encryption tool that makes secure file protection simple and reliable.
 Built with a clean layered architecture, it uses strong encryption algorithms and maintains high performance through concurrent processing.

-## 🚀 What's New in v1.1
+## 🚀 What's New

 - **🏗️ Complete Refactoring**: Clean 4-layer architecture with clear separation of concerns
 - **⚙️ No Configuration Files**: All settings embedded in [`internal/constants/config.go`](internal/constants/config.go) - no JSON, YAML, or ENV files